SPECFEM/specfem3d_globe/IMPORTANT_BUG_benchmark_Ebru_Par_file/README_current_conclusions_from_Dimitri_about_the_bug.txt

-The three input files needed: Par_file, CMTSOLUTION and STATIONS are in this directory. (and should be moved to directory "DATA" before starting a run)
+The three input files needed: Par_file, CMTSOLUTION and STATIONS are in each directory. (and should be moved to directory "DATA" before starting a run)

 ====================